 At one point during the interview her gaze is casually diverted outside, “oh, the baby has just blown past the window.”
 The now sleeping baby had been carried along the drive by a small gust of wind.
 There was no panic, just a measured “sorry about this” as she stepped outside.
 And all the family have an inextricable link with the outdoors.
 All the children have accompanied their parents during their work day, strapped onto a back until they are big enough to walk.

 Amanda likes the cold and wet no more than you and I but this girl from Huddersfield has an inspiring passion for farming and giving her kids this special way of life.
 And unlike many of the rural people I have interviewed for the Museum of Rural English Life’s ‘The countryside, why it matters for me’ project, it isn’t a car, mobile phone or computer that are her most important work items.
 No, for Amanda she picks three more rudimental objects: the humble penknife and bailer twine are vital.
 And of course the dog whistle saves having to put her hands into her mouth, which is not a good idea if you are poking, prodding and chasing sheep most of the day.

 An hour passed in a flash.
 My window into the Owen’s world was so insightful, humbling and inspiring.
 As I drove away I felt a tinge of sadness that I was returning back to the complexities of the modern world.

-Dan Boys is currently working as ‘Community Historian’ on behalf of the Museum of Rural England Life (MERL), based at the University of Reading.
-The role is to create a temporary exhibition and permanent audio guide for the museum along the theme of ‘The Countryside.
+Dan was working as ‘Community Historian’ on behalf of the Museum of Rural England Life (MERL), based at the University of Reading, to create a temporary exhibition and permanent audio guide for the museum along the theme of ‘The Countryside.
 Why it matters to me.’